- Commanding a Turtle

 WORD and SENTENCE Operators

-Words and sentences can also be assembled using a couple of primitive Logo operators that are available.
+Words and sentences can also be assembled using a couple of primitive Logo operators.

 The Logo primitive operators for building words and sentences, also known as constructors, are the operators word and sentence, respectively.
 A word can be built out of multiple words; a sentence can be built by combining multiple words and/or sentences.